Fairness, equality and silver spoons

 People were fed up with austerity and with the Conservatives so those who bothered to vote Labour did so even though they believed the party had no policies.
 Hope had turned to despair.

-Within six months of Labour taking power it became obvious that the party simply did not understand that it is in charge, that it is supposed to show leadership and it is supposed to introduce changes that make our society fairer.
+Within six months of Labour taking power it became obvious that the party had no vision, no passion to make things fairer - it simply didn’t understand that it is in charge, that it is supposed to show leadership and it is supposed to introduce changes that make our society fairer.
 It runs on the advice of full-time political “advisors” who have done nothing except play politics since leaving school - none of them have been involved in the real economy: making things, employing people, getting things done!
 The chancellor in particular has failed to grasp how the economy really works and how she has the power to bring about radical change.
 She is timid in the face of big business, the City, hedge funds and “global investment companies” that now control the world.

 The above list of changes is therefore unlikely to come about so our proposal is limited to scrapping Council Tax and Business Rates and setting an LVT rate that will allow government to provide 100% of the funds Local Authorities require to provide the services we need.